Don’t have these devices?

 Or, click here to order a flash drive with book files for your computer and all e-reading devices.
 These beautiful wooden USB drives make great gifts!

-As yoga students, we frequently encounter challenging poses that remind us why we love yoga.
+As yoga students, we frequently encounter advanced yoga poses that remind us why we love yoga.
 Yet how much time do we get to spend on these dynamic shapes while in class?
 Five minutes?
 Ten?
 We crave knowledge.
 We seek inspiration.
 We want to get into it.

 Visvamitrasana: Volume 1 of the Sage Series is an interactive, audio/video e-book that explores the many facets of this intricate pose.
 The book includes an in-depth breakdown of Visvamitrasana and its variations, a rigorous class in preparation for the pose, a retelling of the legend of the sage Visvamitra, and a discussion of how his story can help us understand the purpose of yoga.